mvaganov/ttrpg/spells.md

 Teleportation Trace allows the caster to monitor teleporations in close range for 1 minute per level, as Detect Dimensional Wake.
 Addtionally, the caster can scry for 1 round to the point where a teleportation has started or ended.
 The teleportation being analyzed needs to have happened within caster-level rounds, within the range of the spell.

 ---
+## Interdiction Field
+**School** Conjuration; **Level** sorcerer/wizard 5
+### Casting
+**Casting Time** 10 minutes
+**Components** V, S, M (4ft of fine thread per ft^2 of target area)
+### Effect
+**Range** personal, touch, close (25 ft. + 5 ft./level)
+**Target** 100 ft^2 + 10 ft^2 per level
+**Duration** 1 hour per level (D)
+### Description
+Interdiction Field creates an invisible latice that blocks teleportation as the spell Dimensional Anchor.
+When the spell is cast, the area is identified, and strands of fine thread provided by the caster weave telekenetically into the area.
+Upon completion, the threads vaporize, and form barriers in adjacent planes (ethereal, shadow, astral) along the same path.
+For the duration of the spell, any teleportation or extra-planar travel through the Interdiction Field is halted, and the traveller is prevented from moving, or shunted to the nearest empty area on the same side of the barrier.

+Ordinarily the duration of the effect is one hour per level, but duration is doubled if in an area of flowing water, flowing air, metal pipes, or metal bars.

+---
 ## Metalshape
 **School** Transmutation; **Level** bard 6, magus 6, sorcerer/wizard 6
 ### Casting
-**Casting Time** 10 minutes
+**Casting Time** 1 action
-**Components** V, S, M (a stone, coin, or other small rigid and inanimate object)
+**Components** V, S, M/DF (soft clay)
 ### Effect
-**Range** personal, touch, close (25 ft. + 5 ft./level), medium (100 ft. + 10 ft./level), long (400 ft. + 40 ft./level)
+**Range** touch
-**Target** a pebble, tablet, or other small rigid and inanimate object **Duration** instantaneous or concentration up to 10 rounds.
+**Target** stone or stone object touched, up to 10 cu. ft. + 1 cu. ft./level **Duration** instantaneous or concentration up to 10 rounds.
 (D)
 ### Description
 Metalshape functions as 10 consecutive rounds of stoneshape.
 It can also modify metal by dividing the amount shaped by 10.
 The spell can create fine details, including fine moving parts, contingent on an appropriate craft check (blacksmithing, sculpture, stonework, clockwork, ...).
 This spell can do 8 hours of appropriate crafting with stone or metal in the full 10 round duration.
 8 hours of crafting can be hurried to less than 10 rounds to a minimum of 1 round by adding 5 to the craft DC for every skipped round.
-This effectively enables an entire day of crafting to be done in 5 rounds with a craft DC increase of +25, or *instantly* with a craft DC increase of +50.
+This effectively enables an entire day of crafting to be done in 5 rounds with a craft DC increase of +25, or practically instantly with a craft DC increase of +50.

 ---
 ## Tenacious Enigma